hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 #### Profile + Interaction Support

-Profile Support refers to the support of the AU Core profiles, such that the system exposes FHIR resources that adhere to the AU Core profiles' content model.
-Interaction Support refers to a system that supports the AU Core RESTful interactions.
+_Profile + Interaction Support_ refers to a system that represents digital health information using the content models of AU Core profiles AND implement the REST API interactions defined by the applicable AU Core capability statement.

-Servers that implement AU Core Profile + Interaction Support:
+An AU Core Responder that declares 'Profile + Interaction Support' conformance:
-- **SHALL** declare conformance with the AU Core Server Capability Statement by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org.au/fhir/core/CapabilityStatement/au-core-server`
+- **SHALL** declare conformance to the 'AU Core Server Capability Statement' in the server's CapabilityStatement.
-- **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for the AU Core profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element
+- **SHALL** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the server's CapabilityStatement
-- **SHALL** be able to populate all profile elements that are mandatory and/or labelled *Must Support* as defined by that profile's StructureDefinition.
+- **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support) requirements for the elements defined as such in the implemented AU Core profiles
+- **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Server Capability Statement](CapabilityStatement-au-core-server.html#resourcesSummary1).

+An AU Core Requester that declares 'Profile + Interaction Support' conformance:
+- ~~**SHOULD** declare conformance to the 'AU Core Client Capability Statement' in the clients's CapabilityStatement.~~
+- ~~**SHOULD** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the client's CapabilityStatement~~
+- **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support) requirements for the elements defined as such in the implemented AU Core profiles
-- **SHALL** implement the RESTful behaviour according to the FHIR specification, including *read* and *search* behaviour and required search parameters as defined in the [AU Core CapabilityStatement](CapabilityStatement-au-core-server.html#resourcesSummary1).
+- **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core CLient Capability Statement](CapabilityStatement-au-core-client.html#resourcesSummary1).
-- **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for the AU Core Profile's FHIR RESTful transactions.

 **Declaring Conformance**

-Servers that implement Profile + Interaction Support declare conformance to the capability statement supported:
-* The server hosts a [capability statement](http://hl7.org/fhir/capabilitystatement.html) at [url]/metadata that is available to both authenticated and unauthenticated clients and that declares that AU Core is supported using [CapabilityStatement.instantiates](http://hl7.org/fhir/capabilitystatement-definitions.html#CapabilityStatement.instantiates), as shown in the following fragment:
+Servers that implement _Profile + Interaction Support_ declares conformance by hosting a [CapabilityStatement](http://hl7.org/fhir/capabilitystatement.html) at [server-base-url]/metadata, available to both authenticated and unauthenticated clients.
+The server's [CapabilityStatement instantiates](http://hl7.org/fhir/capabilitystatement-definitions.html#CapabilityStatement.instantiates) element references the [AU Core Server Capability Statement](CapabilityStatement-au-core-server.html#resourcesSummary1), as shown in the following fragment:

     ```
     {